Best mmWave Presence Sensors 2026 (Beats Motion Sensors)

 SwitchBot Smart mmWave Radar Motion Sensor

 The Bluetooth-without-Hub limitation is the trade-off.
-SwitchBot routes everything through the Hub Mini or Hub 2 for cloud and HomeKit access — a $39 hub purchase if you don't already own one.
+SwitchBot routes everything through the Hub Mini or Hub 2 for cloud and HomeKit access — a hub purchase if you don't already own one.
+Pairing takes about 10 mins in the SwitchBot app, with the 5-zone mode adding a few mins.
 For first-time SwitchBot buyers, the total system cost approaches the FP2's $57.99 standalone price.

 Compared to the Linptech Human Presence Sensor ES1: same single-room detection, but the battery option and 5-zone mode justify the slight premium for renters.
-SmartHomeSolver's 2025 review documented battery life at roughly 6 months on AA cells.
+SwitchBot's product documentation describes a long-lasting battery for the wire-free install option.

 What We Love